lucasbotteri/tesina_backend/README.md

 - Install dependecies with `npm install`

-- Create database with `node_modules/.bin/sequelize db:create`
+- Create database with `npm eun db:create`

 - Run the server

-- Optional - Run seeds with `node_modules/.bin/sequelize db:seed:all` (You HAVE TO RUN first)
+- Optional - Run seeds with `npm run db:seed` (You HAVE TO RUN first)

 ## Docker Installation & Configuration